 Unlike in the era of NABLABs, brewers now have a far wider range of techniques available to them, which is why the flavour profiles and authenticity of non-alcoholic beers are currently heading ever upwards.

 These brews are still a work in progress but it is already clear that brewers are better able to overcome their technical challenges than wine-makers, thus far.
-However, the production costs remain far higher than for regular beers, which more than gobble up any savings on alcohol duty.
+However, the production costs remain far higher than for regular beers, which removes any savings made by not having to pay alcohol duty.

 It is also fascinating to follow the attitudinal twists and turns, on the part of the tax authorities and anti-alcohol lobbyists, towards the concept of a drink that usually has alcohol in it coming in a format that does not.
 And on deciding what should be done with the alcohol that has been removed, and the tax that would have been paid on it.